-Always observe the instructions and safety notes under "Tow starting and towing away" (\triangleright page 265).
+Always observe the instructions and safety notes under "Tow starting and towing away" (\triangleright page 274).

 Bear in mind that power transmission between the engine and the transmission is interrupted when the engine is switched off.
-For this reason, shift the automatic transmission to \mathbf{P} before the engine is switched off and with the vehicle is stationary.
-Apply the parking brake to prevent the vehicle from rolling away.
+For this reason, shift the automatic transmission to ${\bf P}$ before the the vehicle from rolling away.